 Revenues from gift cards are deferred and recognized when the cards are redeemed.
 In addition, the Company recognizes revenue from unredeemed gift cards when the likelihood of redemption becomes remote and under circumstances that comply with any applicable state escheatment laws.
-The Company's gift cards have no expiration.
+The Company's gift cards have no expiration date.
 To determine when redemption is remote, the Company analyzes an aging of unredeemed cards (based on the date the card was last used or the activation date if the card has never been used) and compares that information with historical redemption trends.
 The Company does not believe there is a reasonable likelihood that there will be a material change in the future estimates or assumptions used to determine the timing of recognition of gift card revenues.
-The deferred revenue associated with outstanding gift cards remained flat at \$1.1 million at December 31, 2015 and 2014.
+The deferred revenue associated with outstanding gift cards was \$1.3 million and \$1.1 million at December 31, 2016 and 2015, respectively.